time2key/tinge/readme.md

 ### Making Tinge Powerful

-Most people understand Philips Hue to be be a system for controlling smart lights in quite a basic way.
+Philips Hue is a system that allows smart lights to be wirelessly set to different colours.
 The underlying API provides a lot more functionality than this though; with the ability to setup complex rules, schedules and variables.
 This allows for almost boundless custom functionality.

-Very few apps make use of this functionality to anywhere near its full potential.
+Current apps don't make use of this functionality to anywhere near its full potential.
+Long term, Tinge will change that.

-The official hue app does have 'Hue experiments' which allow some complicated behaviours to be defined, such as animations and multi-sensor rules.
-These are very brittle and non-customisable however.
-They are also poorly integrated into the app, being hidden away in a settings menu then loaded through a webview.

-Available third party apps generally have even less functionality than this.
-Those with complex functionality are similarly brittle, non-customisable, and typically have poor UI.

 #### The grand plan

-Ultimately, I would like Tinge to provide an intuitive visual interface to unleash the capabilities currently trapped beneath the hood of the Hue platform.
+Ultimately, Tinge will provide an intuitive visual interface to unleash the capabilities currently trapped beneath the hood of the Hue platform.

 This would then allow advanced users to view and define rules in a completely free way, to achieve any functionality they desire.

-Moving on even further, I am ultimately looking at implementing a visual flowchart that shows the entire state of all rules and sensors on the hue platform.
+Moving on even further, Tinge will implement a visual flowchart that shows the entire state of all rules and sensors on the hue platform.
 This would analyse the entire system and build up a graph showing how each component flows into one another.

 #### Digging solid foundations